peteg's blog

 /noise/movies | Link

 In 1999 Kevin Smith had the same idea as everyone else, to make a millenarianist flick based on some dodgy observations about Catholicism.
 He must've been happy with his ensemble — a happy-ish looking Ben Affleck and his up-for-it mate Matt Damon, game abortionist Linda Fiorentino, eye-rolling Chris Rock, stripper Salma Hayek and of course his over- or under-sexed bestie Jason Mewes.
-Alan Rickman plays the voice of God who is in turn played by Alanis Morissette.
+Alan Rickman played the voice of God who is in turn mutely mimed by Alanis Morissette.
 The plot moves everyone from the Midwest (Wisconsin, Illinois) to New Jersey for reasons I didn't quite catch.
-It's so scattershot it's hard to engage with and only likely to trigger those with a deeply literal take on things.
-I felt I was more laughing at than with, and not that often.
+It's so scattershot and in love with its own brilliance that I struggled to engage; I felt I was more laughing at than with, and not that often.
+It is only likely to trigger those with a deeply literal take on things.

 Roger Ebert: three-and-a-half stars.
-Being a Catholic probably helped; the excess exposition does not.
+Being a Catholic probably helped; the excess exposition did not.
 Janet Maslin.

 Serenity (2005)